What changes about a AC replacement once you cross into Pasadena

 Permitting deserves the same discipline.
 CSLB C-20 guidance and Los Angeles mechanical-permit references support a simple homeowner question: who is responsible for the permit record, final inspection, and closeout documents?
 In Pasadena, that question matters before equipment is ordered because short attic access, return-air limitations, filter cabinet fit, and careful finish routes.
 A clean AC replacement scope should state whether permit fees, HERS or field verification, electrical work, duct sealing, asbestos exclusions, HOA packets, or rebate filing support are included or excluded.

-The buyer questions a Pasadena ac replacement bid should answer in writing
+Decision-stage questions for a Pasadena ac replacement

 Pasadena search intent for ac replacement.